-To debug TEE core running QEMU with GDB, you don't have to enable any special flags as such, but it's easier to debug if you have optimization disabled.
+To debug TEE core running QEMU with GDB, you need to disable TEE ASLR with CFG\CORE\ASLR=n flag.
+Furthermore, note that it's easier to debug if you have optimization disabled.
 Other than that you will have four consoles that you are working with.

-- · Oemu console
+- · Qemu console

-- · NW UART console
+- NW UART console

 - · SW UART console

 - · GDB console